Nazarshia2889/EAGLE-AI/README.md

 ## How It Works:

 - Part 1: Google Nest API: Using the Google Device Access API, we are able to access the camera feed of a wired Nest camera.
-We then process the WebRTC stream frames through the YOLOv8n model and analyze whether or not there is a person being detected.
+We then process the frames through the YOLOv8n model and analyze whether or not there is a person being detected.
 If it detects a person, a video batch will be sent to Gemini.

 - Part 2: Gemini: Once the frames are sent to Gemini, the model will process the frames and, with our corresponding prompt, will generate a detailed report regarding the main events, the suspicion level, and recommended steps if needed.